 Students need to:

-- Complete an application form and the University’s Assumption of Risk and Release Form, have those forms signed by the company offering the student the internship, and review the credit requirements with the internship coordinator before being enrolled to receive academic credit for the internship.
+- Complete an internship work plan, have the form signed by the company offering the student the internship, and review the credit requirements with the internship coordinator before being enrolled to receive academic credit for the internship.
 Please note that tuition applies to internship credit.

 - Review requirements for part-time and full-time internships, or graduate internship for 2-year master’s students or graduate internship in lieu of project for 1-year master’s student.
 Students complete this evaluation form at the end of the internship along with submitting work samples and ensuring the supervisor completes this evaluation form.